tek/splain/README.md

 ### v1.x

-Built with the latest Gradle (https://gradle.org/), to compile and publish locally:
+Built with the latest [Gradle](https://gradle.org/), to compile and publish locally:

 ```
 ./gradlew clean testClasses publishToMavenLocal